 Lydia H. Liu, Wun Tsun Tam Professor in the Humanities and ICLS Director, Columbia University

-Elizabeth M. Holt, Associate Professor of Arabic and Director of Middle East Studies, Bard College
+Elizabeth M. Holt, Associate Professor of Arabic; Director, Middle Eastern Studies, Bard College

 Tarek El Ariss, Professor and Chair of Middle Eastern Studies at Dartmouth

 Gonzalo Fernández Parrilla, Professor of Arabic Language and Literature, Universidad Autonoma de Madrid

 Nizar Hermes, Associate Professor and Chair, Department of Middle Eastern and South Asian Languages and Cultures, University of Virginia

 Rebecca Johnson, Associate Professor of English and the Humanities, Director of the Program in Middle East and North African Studies, Northwestern University.